 Here are a few scenarios to help understand how life insurance can impact estate taxes.

-If your client is the owner and insured of the policy, with a child as the beneficiary, that money could be subject to taxes if it exceeds $11.4 million (or $22.8 million for married couples).
+- Death Benefit to a Child: If your client is the owner and insured of the policy, with a child as the death benefit beneficiary, that money could be subject to taxes if it exceeds $11.4 million (or $22.8 million for married couples).

 Contact Advisor’s Resource Today